Overview of Sustainable CT (SCT)

-Sustainable CT hires student Fellows for the summer months and places them with councils of governments (COGs) to assist municipalities and the COGs with sustainable actions and projects.
+Sustainable CT hires student Fellows for the summer months and places them with our Councils of Governments (COGs) to assist municipalities and the COGs with sustainable actions and projects.
 Sustainable CT partners with the Connecticut COGs to facilitate regional planning of sustainability initiatives, communicate and track progress, and provide towns with overarching frameworks for sustainability goals.
 This connection helps to expand the state-wide network of sustainability professionals and stakeholders, which is key for pursuing environmental action at both the local and state levels.
 Sustainable CT provides the guidelines and support, and COGs facilitate the local connections for their municipalities.
-A key element of sustainability is collaboration and, the SCT program would not be successful without it!
+A key element of sustainability is collaboration, and the SCT program would not be successful without it!

 NVCOG Registered Municipalities